 Unlike other warning lights, a whole range of faults can trigger this warning, so it is hard to tell what could be the problem without an OBD-II scanner.

-For instance, a faulty downstream O2 sensor is not something that would be harmful in the short term.
+For instance, a faulty downstream O2 sensor would not be harmful in the short term.
 On the other hand, you might have a faulty MAF sensor or CPS sensor, causing further damage if ignored for a long time.

 Common symptoms that you may notice: